 Interceptor rehabilitation projects reduce Infiltration and Inflow, rehabilitate deteriorated areas, and improve structural integrity in order to prevent structural collapse or other potential conveyance problems.
 MCES staff identified numerous conditions within the Saint Paul area interceptor system requiring corrective action including severe corrosion and voids or breaks in the pipe.

 Most of the work is cured-in-place pipe (CIPP).
 CIPP involves the construction of a new pipe inside of the existing pipe.
 Impacts from this type of construction may include dust, noise, odors, vibrations, traffic disruptions, equipment staging and visual impacts.
-Construction is anticipated summer 2020 through fall 2021, and will include trail closures and detours.
+Construction is anticipated fall 2020 through fall 2021, and will include trail closures and detours.

 Battle Creek Interceptor Project Fact Sheet and Map (PDF)